NeCTAR-RC/tutorials/_migration/migrating-database.md

 **Steps:**
 1. Disable any application services that access or update the old Database instance.

+**Note**
-*(Note that there isn’t a way for you to "shut down" a Database instance.
+*(There isn’t a way for you to "shut down" a Database instance.
 Even blocking access via the database security groups will only block new connections, not connections that are already established.)*
  {: .callout-warning}

 1. [Create a backup of the Database instance]({{ site.baseurl }}/database/04-database-backups).